 I regularly see people either over- or under-estimate the extent of their memory/cognitive issues.
 Under-estimation comes with the risk of not getting treatment at an early neurodegenerative stage when the Bredesen Protocol™ is most effective and success rates are highest to reverse cognitive problems.
 Over-estimating the extent of cognitive blips puts people in a state of undue worry.

-Therefore, it’s wise to get an objective measure of cognitive function via a clinically-validated cognitive assessment.
-Getting a quantitative measure of your normal cognition is a valuable part of a “cognoscopy” for future comparison before any significant cognitive problems arise.
+To know where you stand, get a clinically-validated cognitive assessment.
+Determine your current baseline and whether further medical evaluation is warranted.
+This is especially important for those who perceive that they’re already having “senior moments”.
+Getting an objective, quantitative measure of your cognition is a valuable part of a “cognoscopy” for future comparison before any significant cognitive problems arise.